 Black soybeans are nutritious.
 Still, as their name suggests, they’re a type of soybean.
 Soybeans are controversial due to concerns about their effects on hormones and the antinutrients they contain.

 Other types of beans are higher in carbs.
-You’ll often see more than 20 grams of net carbs in a cup serving of cooked beans.
+You’ll often see more than 20 grams of net carbs in a cup serving of black beans.
+Of course, baked beans contain sugar as well.
 That’s far too high for a keto diet.
 If you’re on a less strict low carb diet, then you could fit some beans in from time-to-time.

 Don’t forget that beans are a fantastic source of nutrients.
 They also contain complex carbs, rather than the simple carbs that you find in white bread and pasta.
 Complex carbs have been linked to health benefits.
 So, if you do include carbs in your diet, complex options like beans are the way to go.